 Around the Cezanne’s shed, the laid out path in the shade of tall pines will let you discover the motifs painted by Cezanne, its famous red rocks, geology of the plateau and the quarrying producing stones used to build Aix monuments from antiquity to the eighteenth century.
 Cezanne painted 11 oils and 16 watercolors in this landscape where mineral and vegetal are complementary.

-All quarries are now open all year and are part of Cezanne sites and can be visited.
+All quarries are part of Cezanne sites and can be visited.

 T. +33 (0)4 42 16 11 61